bmuramatsu/ocw-to-go/README.md

 import course_name from './[course_name].json';
 ```

-Then add that course to the list that is exported at the bottom of the file.
+Then add that course to the list that is exported at the bottom of the
+`index.ts` file.

 ## Architecture